BASE4

 ASHRAE 15-2024, Addendum A

-A shaft enclosure shall not be required if piping meets any of the following:
+A shaft enclosure shall not be required for the refrigerant piping if any of the following conditions are met:

 In short: You may be able to eliminate the shaft altogether.